-- It will take 22 to 25 days to harvest mushroom after starting.
+- It will take 22 to 25 days to harvest mushrooms after starting.
 Clean white and big mushrooms are good to be harvested.

-- Just twist the mushrooms with your hand to harvest it.
+- Just twist the mushrooms with your hand to harvest them.
 It is very easy.
 No extra effort or tool is required.
 Just twist and pinch your mushroom out of the polybag.

 - You can harvest 3 times from each bag.
 I have collected nearly 2 kg of mushroom from each of my cultivation bags.
 If done carefully you can also do this for business purposes.
 Mushroom is very easy to cultivate and can earn you more than $1000 per month just from your backyards.

 Note: The white dust seen on the desk are the spores released by the oyster mushrooms in the polybag.